Skip to content

 TIP

-For existing cubes you can automatically generate a cube definition from the model tab cube menu
+For existing cubes, generate a cube definition from the Model tab’s cube menu.

 ::view

-Use ::view block to create and update a cube view.
-You specify the view name in the second column
+Use ::view to create or update a cube view.
+Specify the view name in Column B.

 Option / parameterDescription